 The Transparent Move BitBLT with Color Expansion is virtually identical to the Move BitBLT with Color Expansion.
-This operation expands bits set to one in the source bitmap to the foreground color.
+This operation expands bits set to one in the source bitmap to the foreground color in the destination.
 Bits set to zero in the source bitmap leave the corresponding destination pixel as is.

-Setup and use this operation is exactly as with the Move BitBLT with Color Expansion.
+Setup and use this operation exactly as the Move BitBLT with Color Expansion.